AlexiaChen/awesome-stars/README.md

 ## [Racket](id:racket)

+- [the-little-typer/pie](https://github.com/the-little-typer/pie) – The Pie language, which accompanies The Little Typer by Friedman and Christiansen
 - [yinwang0/tinyKanren](https://github.com/yinwang0/tinyKanren) – A minimalist revision of the miniKanren language with no additional features
 - [IUCompilerCourse/public-student-support-code](https://github.com/IUCompilerCourse/public-student-support-code) – Public helper code for p423/p523 students (Racket)